A guide to how to use dairy substitutes in cooking and baking. Find out which dairy free substitutions will work best for you!

 Yogurt: There are so many non-dairy yogurts available these days – even in regular grocery stores!
 Soy milk yogurt, coconut milk yogurt, and almond milk yogurt is easily found in many stores.
 I find that the taste is very similar to dairy yogurt.
 Non-dairy yogurts contain healthy probiotics just as dairy yogurt does.
 If you are using it in a recipe and are looking for that tangy yogurt quality, unsweetened coconut milk yogurt is probably the best choice.

 We use Daiya cheese because it is made in a nut free facility.
 We love the Daiya shreds and the blocks and slices as well.
 One thing that is really great about Daiya cheese is the fact that it stretches when it melts.
 If you put it on a pizza, it gets all stretchy and gooey.
 If you make mac n cheese with it, it becomes a super creamy, cheesy, melty sauce.
-We’ve been very happy with all of their products, but our favorites are the mozzarella shreds, the cheddar shreds, and the cheddar block and the jalapeno havarti block.
+We’ve been very happy with all of their products, but our favorites are the mozzarella shreds, the cheddar slices, and the cheddar block and the jalapeno havarti block.

 Another easy cheesy substitute is nutritional yeast.
 Nutritional yeast is full of vitamins and minerals and is an excellent source of B12.
 It comes in flakes and you can either sprinkle it on your food (like on top of pizza popcorn or pasta) or use it to make a cheesy sauce.